solaranamnesis/randolph-kirkpatrick/nummulosphere/part-2-full-text-english.md

 Returning to the plankton organisms which with the benthos nummulitic reefs constituted an important part of the plutonic fauna and flora, it should be mentioned that probably the plutonic Radiolaria like those of the present day, contained symbiotic chlorophyll-containing zooxanthellae.
 Linnaeus* wrote of the primeval rocks being "the daughters of time."
 I would venture to revise that genealogy and call them the daughters of the sun.
 For the ruler of our system, acting from a centre over ninety millions of miles away, was primarily the creator and architect of the igneous rocks, the masons being the tiny specks of protoplasm which yielded up their bodies as food for the nummulitic "Bathybius"* and their skeletons for the building up of the planetary crust.

+*) "Sic rupes saxei non primaevi, sed temporis filiae."
+Systema naturae, Ed.
+VI (2nd impression) 1748.
+Observations in Regnum Lapideum, p.
+219.

+*) This term was originally used to described a supposed living jelly covering the ocean floor.
+The renewed use of the expression in connection with the former apparently universal carpet of small separate or colony-forming nummulites here seems justifiable.

 ### § 2.
 Benthos.

 In the preceding paragraph the plankton organisms have been chiefly referred to.
 A few brief remarks will now be made on the benthos element, about which I hope to write more fully in Part 3 of "The Nummulosphere."
 I have found that the igneous rocks, meteorites, many limestones, _Eozoon_, the whole of the Archaeocyathidae, Receptaculitidae, Spongiostromids, _Girvanella_, _Mitcheldeania_, _Solenopora_, many supposed Palaeozoic calcareous algae (_Cyclocrinus_, _Palaeoporella_,* _Vermiporella_, _etc._), the whole of the Stromatoporoids, _Loftusia_, _Parkeria_, and _Syringosphaera_ are fundamentally identical. _Plus ça change, plus c'est la même chose_.

+*) I am much indebted to Prof. E. Stolley for sending me pieces of Palaeoporella- and Vermiporella-Kalkstein from Schleswig-Holstein.

 Strictly speaking, the supposed fossils in the above list are not true fossils at all but lumps mainly of nummulitic limestone more or less altered, with plankton organisms intermixed.
 The nummulites apparently all belong to one species, _Stromatopora concentrica_ Goldfuss.
 The "fossils" are really variously mineralized pseudomorphs (but not mineral pseudomorphs).

 In the typical Devonian _Stromatopora concentrica_ the nummulitic mass has been acted upon by various metamorphosing and dissolving agencies, such as heat, pressure, water, carbonic acid.
 Thus lumps have become differentiated from the common mass of the reef.
 The concentric laminae, astrorhizae, vertical and horizontal pillars are simply sculpturings and etchings, infinitely varied owing to the varying conditions.
 There is the difference between opaque and less opaque or crystalline, and also between hard and soft, so that curiously shaped masses sometimes get etched out bodily from a common ground mass, and branching pseudomorphs may arise (_Stachyodes_, _Amphipora_, _Idiostroma_).
 It is not surpising that the Stromatoporoids have been, to use Nicholson's expression, "the opprobria of palaeontology."
 Again, _Receptaculites_ has always been a mystery.
 The eminent palaeontologist, Prof. H. Rauff,* concludes his monograph on the Receptaculitidae with the statement, "Ihre systematische Stellung bleibt noch ganz zweifelhaft."
 There must be some very special reason for this.
 The explanation is that these objects strictly speaking have no systematic position.

+*) Untersuchungen über die organisation und systematische Stellung der Receptaculitiden.
+Abhand.
+Akad.
+Wiss.
+München, 1892, Bd. xvii. cl. ii. p.
+647. Taf.
+I-VII.

 A section of _Receptaculites_ may be compared to a study in sepia.
 It is a case of opaque and less opaque in a uniform ground-work of nearly obliterated nummulite shells.